-Jeramie Prine (owner/head guide) is a fourth generation Wyoming-ite and grew up fishing around the Dubois area where his great-grandparents purchased the Ram’s Horn Guest Ranch, in the pristine Dunoir Valley, over seventy years ago.
+Jeramie Prine (owner) is a fourth generation Wyoming-ite and grew up fishing around the Dubois area where his great-grandparents purchased the Ram’s Horn Guest Ranch, in the pristine Dunoir Valley, over seventy years ago.

 Nick Fulton is a third generation Wyoming-ite who grew up on a family farm in Powell, Wyoming.
 He started fly fishing on the creeks running through the farm at nine years old, and was tying his own flies by the time he was ten.
 After graduating from high school, his passion for fly fishing ignited, and how he spends roughly eighty days per year on the water.